exasol/ai-lab/doc/developer_guide/aws.md

 ## Release

-The release now runs in GitHub Actions instead of AWS CodeBuild.
-PR CI validates the release version, while the tagged `Release` workflow authenticates to AWS via OIDC, runs the release workflow commands, builds the AMI and VM artifacts, and publishes the Docker image.
+The release now runs in GitHub Actions.
+PR CI validates the release version, while the AWS-backed CI tests and the tagged `Release` workflow both authenticate to AWS via OIDC, run the release workflow commands, build the AMI and VM artifacts, and publish the Docker image.

 ## AWS S3 Bucket